 LLCs can either be member-managed or manager-managed.
 Member-managed LLCs are operated by all members participating equally in the decision-making.
 Manager-managed LLCs have members who are silent in management decisions while managers are tasked with daily operations.
 The role of managers in this structure is similar to that of directors in a corporation.

-If all owners want to participate actively in the management of the company, forming an LLC is probably the best choice of entity for your business.
+If all owners want to participate actively in the company’s management, forming an LLC is probably the best entity for your business.
 However, if you are hoping to attract passive investors to fund your endeavor while the business is managed by more qualified officers, starting a corporation will meet your needs.

 This protection does not extend to misconduct or gross negligence by the members or shareholders.
 In both types of entities, parties may be held individually liable under a legal concept termed “piercing the corporate veil.”
 Under this doctrine, courts will set aside the entity and hold the owners personally responsible.
 While this remedy is not often enforced, the courts make their determinations by looking at the actions of individuals operating the company as well as the legitimacy of the company’s independence from its owners.

 The formal requirements for LLCs are significantly less burdensome than those for corporations.
-The initial formation is completed simply by filing the Articles of Organization with the state.
+The initial formation is completed simply by filing the Articles of Organization with the state (the Secretary of State in most states).
 While an operating agreement is always suggested, most states don’t require it.

-The annual compliance requirements for LLCs are as simple as filing an annual report and paying franchise taxes.
+The annual compliance requirements for LLCs are as simple as filing an annual report and paying an annual fee and/or franchise taxes.
 In fact, many states have one document that satisfies both requirements.
 The annual report is a very basic document that contains the contact information for the company, the registered agent, and current members.